-NOTE: Registration Closes 15 minutes prior to round start, or earlier if round fills up.
-Register anytime from doors open.
+NOTE: Registration Closes 15 minutes prior to round start, or earlier if a round fills up.

 Free Practice: Any Tourney Bank machine ready for play, Fri Noon-1:00pm.
 Maximum 2 minutes per machine.